-All health records are to be submitted to the Health Services Office prior to moving in to campus housing.
+All health records are to be submitted to the Health Services Office prior to moving into campus housing.

-In addition to the requirements listed, all students enrolling in a program leading to an academic degree, who reside in a campus residence, or campus sponsored housing, must receive a meningococcal vaccination as a condition of attendance at that institution.
+In addition to the requirements listed, all students enrolling in a program leading to an academic degree, who reside in a campus residence, or campus-sponsored housing, must receive a meningococcal vaccination and a Covid-19 vaccination as a condition of attendance at that institution.